GloBee-Official/prestashop-plugin/GUIDE.md

 ## Plugin Configuration

 <strong>For Prestashop versions 1.6 and newer:</strong><br />
+1. Sign in to your Prestashop Admin Panel
+2. Click on "Modules and Services".
+3. Click on "Add a new module"
-1. Upload files to your PrestaShop installation.<br />
+4. Upload [zip file](https://github.com/GloBee-Official/prestashop-plugin/files/1362493/globee-prestashop-1.6.1.17.zip) to your PrestaShop installation.<br />
-2. Go to your PrestaShop administration.
+5. Go to your PrestaShop administration.
 Modules -> "GloBee" click [Install]<br />
-3. Go to your PrestaShop administration.
+6. Go to your PrestaShop administration.
 Modules -> "GloBee" click [Configure]<br />
-4. Create an API Key in your GloBee account at globee.com.<br />
+7. Create an API Key in your GloBee account at globee.com.<br />
-5. Enter your API Key from step 4.
+8. Enter your API Key from step 4.
-6. Choose "Low" or "Medium" Speed.
+9. Choose "Low" or "Medium" Speed.
 The High Speed setting is not supported.

 # Usage

-The PrestaShop plugin is currently in Advanced Beta stage.
-Customers are able to choose "Pay With GloBee" and make orders, which will be communicated to back end systems.
-GloBee IPNs are processed by the back end system and appear as messages on each order.
-Order status does not update with each new message.
-Merchants should receive emails from GloBee advising them of the current status of orders, and of course when an order is confirmed it can be viewed in your GloBee Dashboard.

-The Prestashop Plugin is under heavy development, check back frequently for updates.
+Customers are able to choose "Pay With GloBee" when checking out on Prestashop.
+They are then redirected to a payment interstitial, where they can pay for the order using a range of different crypto- currencies.
+Once payment has been made, they are redirected back to the Prestashop page, where they can continue shopping.
+Both the GloBee System and the Prestashop Order is processed and updated by means of backend systems, to ensure that the merchant can verify payments and process orders.

 Please help us improve this plugin by reporting any additional issues, either by email, through our support ticket system, or by opening a github issue.

 # Support